-The measure of achievement point gaps does not identify the true completion rate for measure 2.1.2.
 In the following pages, the completion rate and gap is shown.
-Excluding the full/part time measure, the other two measures use a rolling 3-year total to smooth out high and low years.
-Therefore, a chart showing the annual retention rate between the two populations of interest is shown along with a small narrative about each chart.
+Excluding the full/part time measure, a rolling 3-year total is used to smooth out high and low years.
+For the two measures that use this rolling total, a chart showing the annual completion rate for the two populations of interest is also shown along with a small narrative.